Privacy Policy

 - Authenticate Operators (issue and verify magic-link tokens; sign and verify the session cookie).

-- Provide the core Service: read your Airtable schema, generate row-scoped links, deliver them by email if you ask us to, accept submissions from Recipients, and write the resulting changes back to Airtable.
+- Provide the core Service: read schema from your connected data sources, generate row-scoped links, deliver them by email if you ask us to, accept submissions from Recipients, and write the resulting changes back to the corresponding data source.

-- Maintain the audit log so Operators can see when each link was opened, what a Recipient submitted, and whether the write to Airtable succeeded.
+- Maintain the audit log so Operators can see when each link was opened, what a Recipient submitted, and whether the write to the connected data source succeeded.

 - Enforce plan limits, prevent abuse, and rate-limit sign-in requests.